GeospatialCentroid/Agroforestry/sampling/environmentSetup.md

 type `cd /d <path to you agroforesty directory>`

-Once inside of the project directly type `agro-venv\Scripts\activate.bat`
+Once inside of the project directly type `agro-env\Scripts\activate.bat`

 If successful you will see a `(agro-venv)` to the left of you file path in command prompt.